Council of National Defense: Women and African Americans

-In April 1917, suffragist, Anna Howard Shaw, founded the Women's Committee of the Council of National Defense.
+In April 1917, suffragist, Anna Howard Shaw, founded the Woman's Committee of the Council of National Defense.
 The committee was initially made up of Shaw, Carrie Chapman Catt, Maude A. K. Wetmore, Ida Tarbell, Mrs. Joseph E. Cowles, Antoinette Funk, Mrs. Phillip N. Moore, and Mrs. Joseph R. Lamar.
 The Women's Committee helped match women with groups that had need for volunteers and also advised the defense council of how women could aid the war effort.

 Beginning in May 1917, the Council asked individual states to create their own Councils of Defense to assist the federal Council in carrying out its work.
 There were 48 state Women's Committees formed.
 Shaw appointed temporary chairs for each state committee in order to coordinate the upcoming war work.

 Some groups formed separate Women's Committees of National Defense and Southern states, at the urging of the National Council, formed organizations for African Americans.
 Alice Dunbar Nelson worked as a field representative for the Women's Council.

 In January 1920, the Council recommended the creation of an Expert Survey Board to conduct research studies over the next six months to enable speedy mobilization in the event of another war.